agarrharr/adam.garrett-harris.com/content/blog/2021-08-21-providing-access-to-directories-in-ios-with-bookmarks/index.md

 ```

-Most of the code we need for the `addBookmark` function is on the [Providing Access to Directories](https://developer.apple.com/documentation/uikit/view_controllers/providing_access_to_directories) page under "Save the URL as a Bookmark", but we need to add a few other things like creating a UUID, getting the location to save the bookmark, and adding the URL to the `urls` array.
+Most of the code we need for the `addBookmark` function is on the [Providing Access to Directories](https://developer.apple.com/documentation/uikit/view_controllers/providing_access_to_directories) page under "Save the URL as a Bookmark", but we need to add a few other things like creating a UUID for the file name, getting the location to save the bookmark, and adding the URL to the `urls` array.
 When you append the URL to the array, you can wrap that in a `withAnimation` block so that it will animate into the view.
 We have to import `SwiftUI` because of the `withAnimation` line.
 The function should look like this now:

 ```swift
     func addBookmark(for url: URL) {